Leee-xx/LEEWANG-take_home_challenge/README.md

 ## Install

-- Clone git repo (how are you viewing this?!)
+- Clone git repo (obviously, how are you viewing this?)
-- Do all work on a separate git branch and submit a pull request when you feel you are complete.
+- Do all work on a separate git branch, commit, and push remote when you feel you are complete.
 - ```cd``` into project directory
 - run ```bundle install```
 - migrate db ```RAILS_ENV=development ./bin/rake db:migrate```